adombrowiak/adombrowiak/README.md

 <h3>About Me</h3>

+My name is [Aaron Dombrowiak](https://www.linkedin.com/in/aaron-dombrowiak/), and I am an IT and information systems expert specializing in enterprise systems, technology risk, and identity and access management.
+My background combines both academic knowledge and practical experience, focusing on how organizations create, manage, and oversee secure and dependable IT environments.</br>
-My name is [Aaron Dombrowiak](https://www.linkedin.com/in/aaron-dombrowiak/), and I am a dedicated cybersecurity professional with a strong foundation in both education and hands-on experience.
-I hold a B.S. in Cyber Defense from Davenport University and have completed an M.S. in Cybersecurity Technology at the University of Maryland Global Campus, pending official conferral in 2025.
-In addition to my academic background, I am Security+ certified, and continuously advancing my skills and knowledge through studying for certifications like CISSP and CySA+.
-My commitment to this field is unwavering, and I am always eager to learn and grow.
+I hold a B.S. in Cyber Defense from Davenport University and an M.S. in Cybersecurity Technologies from the University of Maryland Global Campus.
+I am also certified in CompTIA Security+.
+My work and academic focus have consistently been on understanding how systems function at scale, identifying operational and access-related risks, and implementing controls to strike a balance between security, usability, and business requirements.</br>

-Driven by a passion for safeguarding digital assets, I specialize in protecting sensitive information and ensuring secure infrastructures.
-My goal is to leverage my expertise in cybersecurity to help organizations implement robust security frameworks, promoting a safer digital landscape for everyone.

-On here I'll be adding all the documentation I have done for each of my graduate courses, along with a little summary on what to expect from the project.
+My professional interests lie primarily at the crossroads of IT systems analysis, technology risk and controls, and identity and access management.
+I see security as a facilitating function—supporting system reliability, audit preparedness, and well-informed decision-making, rather than functioning independently.</br>
+This repository highlights my technical and analytical work, including selected projects, system analyses, and risk exercises.
+I provide clear explanations of objectives, assumptions, and results.
+Each project is based on real-world enterprise scenarios and practical considerations, not just academic or lab exercises.</br>

-Thank you for stopping by!
+Thank you for taking the time to review my work.</br>

 <h2>Graduate Projects:</h2>